 “Where did all these hills come from?”
 That was a question I asked early and often on that trip!
 I honestly never noticed the slight (and many times STEEP) grades that dot the Disneyland landscape.

 The areas by Big Thunder Mountain, entering Toon Town, New Orleans Square, and Splash Mountain all have moderate to steep grades.
 Exiting Indiana Jones and Soarin’ also have a long steep grade when pushing a wheelchair.
 Be prepared and go at a slow steady pace.
 Make sure you stretch your hamstrings before you begin the day to help with these challenging sections of the park.

 3. The importance of taking time for myself.

-4. Pushing a wheelchair is like driving a car.
+4. Pushing a wheelchair through Disneyland is like driving a car on the 405.

 5. Do Your Homework.

-While we were completely unprepared to experience the parks on that first trip with a wheelchair, we were determined not to make the same mistakes on future trips!
+We were completely unprepared to experience the parks on that first trip with a wheelchair.
+But we were determined not to make the same mistakes on future trips!
 Do your homework.
 Are you going to need a disability pass, or can you get by without one?
-Many of the rides in Disneyland were designed in the 50’s and 60’s, with no thought to making them handicap accessible.
+Many of the rides in Disneyland were designed in the ’50s and ’60s.
+This was before handicap accessibility laws.
 Do you know which rides have lines you can access, and which ones have alternate entrances?
 Can your significant other transfer from their chair, or do they need to stay in?
-If you’re looking for a comprehensive guide to answer all these questions, check out our free downloadable guide at Disneyability.com.
+Join our Disneyability group on Facebook to find out!

 I hope these few tips will help make your trip more magical!
 I’ll continue to add tips to this site, so check back regularly to get the latest information.
 Until then, push like a champion!